How to Make Solar Power Outdoor Lights

 Next, I wired up the second lamp fixture on the remaining shade sail post:

-Finally, I hooked up the lamps to the solar panel charge controller, and was able to successfully test the lights.
+Finally, I hooked up the lamps to the solar panel charge controller and was able to successfully test the lights.
 Here’s a close-up of the charge controller in action:

 Solar Panel Lights Completed!

-The solar powered lights were finally complete!
+The solar-powered outdoor lights were finally complete!